jothiram98/newsagent/README.md

 - The pipeline uses AI models (via LangChain and OpenAI) to analyze and summarize each article.
 - The output is saved as `Summary.json`.

-### 3. Output
+### 3. FastAPI Integration

-- The output JSON contains:
-  - A list of structured reports for each article.
-  - An overall summary with sentiment distribution and most common topics.
+- The FastAPI app (`src/fastapi_app.py`) exposes an endpoint to upload a CSV and get summaries as a JSON response.
+- This allows you to use the summarization pipeline as a web service.

 ---